neondatabase/neon/docs/rfcs/025-generation-numbers.md

 #### Phase 3

-The pageserver is deployed with its control-plane-dependent changes enabled: it will now require the control plane to issue a generation number, and require to communicate with the control plane prior to processing deletions.
+The pageserver is deployed with its control-plane-dependent changes enabled: it will now require the control plane to issue a node generation number, and require to communicate with the control plane prior to processing deletions.

 ### On-disk backward compatibility